johannschopplich/kirbyup/README.md

 Specifies additional files that should be watched for changes, with changes causing the page to reload.
 Repeat `--watch` for multiple paths.

+> [!NOTE]
-> 💡 By default, kirbyup will watch all PHP files (`./**/*.php`) in the plugin directory and reload the page if it detects changes.
+> By default, kirbyup will watch all PHP files (`./**/*.php`) in the plugin directory and reload the page if it detects changes.
 Using `--watch` to set your own path overrides this setting, so you need to add the PHP glob explicitly if you want to keep the behavior: `--watch ./my/files/* --watch ./**/*.php`

 ##### `--no-watch`